eagleoflqj/antiJSFuck/README.md

 print(fight(jsfuck_code).code)
 ```
 ## test
-There's a test for single printable ASCII code in test.py,
+There's a test for all cases provided by [jsfuck](https://github.com/aemkei/jsfuck).
-all pass except ASCII 10 ('\n', LF) which is a bug that jsfuck has.
-## references
-jsfuck.js is adapted from [jsfuck](http://www.jsfuck.com/)
-jsfuck_plus.js is adapted from [bugku](http://www.bugku.com/tools/jsfuck/)
+All passed.